How to improve inventory turnover – six simple steps

 1. Know your inventory items’ position in their product life cycle

-Demand types are important when you’re aiming to improve inventory turnover (read points 2 and 3).
+Demand types are important to improve inventory turnover (read points 2 and 3).
 When focused on the product life cycle, it makes sense to concentrate on items entering their decline stage.
 This is so you can monitor their demand more closely and devise strategies to reduce stock levels before the items become obsolete, e.g., have no demand.

 2. Improve demand forecasting accuracy